SimVascular/simvascular.github.io-archive/source/documentation/modeling/_creatingModelsPolyData.md

 </figure>

 Now navigate to the "Model → PolyData → Create Model" and click the button called "Create Pre-Op Solid Model".
 A window will pop up asking what you would like to create a model.
 Name your model and click "Enter".
+You may not give a blank name, a name containing ".", or a name containing "/".

 <figure>
   <img class="svImg svImgXl"  src="documentation/modeling/imgs/polyData/creating_models/namingNewModel.jpg">